m-sureshraj/cli-autocomplete-prompt/README.md

 style autocomplete prompt.
 My initial attempt was to find a library to implement it.
 So my search began, and I found several nice CLI prompt libraries.
 Most of them offered UI, behavior customization to some extent.
-But those customizations were not enough to build the needed prompt.
-Therefore, I created this primitive autocomplete prompt that provides full control over its UI.
+However, those customizations were not enough to build the needed prompt.
+Therefore, I created this autocomplete prompt that extendable to control its UI and behaviors.

 ## Install
 ```